 The problem is my wife hates raisins.
 How can you hate raisins?
 Anyways, I convinced her to at least try a bite of it if I made it and if she didn’t like it, then I would never make it again.
 Guess what?
 She liked it.

 Thanks for the recipe mom!

 In the meantime, I suggest you give this wonderful raisin pie a try.
-Especially if you like raisins, and if you don't, this raisin pie might just convert you!
+Especially if you like desserts with raisin filling, and if you don't, this raisin pie might just convert you!

 I've also heard that Martha Stewart has a Raisin Pie recipe.
 I will have to check it out one of these days and see how hers stacks up against mine!

-1- Combine raisins and water in a small saucepan.
+In a saucepan, combine the raisins and water and bring to a boil.
 Boil for 5 minutes.

-4- Pour raisin filling into a pastry-lined pan.
-Cover with top crust.
-Seal edges, and cut slits in the top crust.
+Pour the raisin filling into a pie crust-lined pie dish.
+Cover with the top crust.
+Seal the edges and cut a couple of small slits in the top crust for venting.

 Mom's Easy Raisin Pie

 - ½ Cup Packed Brown Sugar